-A cloud administrator configures Cloud Assembly into infrastructure that makes use of compute, network, and storage from cloud resources.
+A cloud administrator configures Cloud Assembly into infrastructure that makes use of compute, network, and storage for cloud resources.

-You use the Cloud Assembly infrastructure assets to define projects and cloud zones, and add and configure supported cloud accounts available in regional datacenters or on vCenter servers, depending on cloud account type.
+You'll use Cloud Assembly infrastructure options to define projects and cloud zones, and add and configure supplied cloud accounts types in available regional data centers or on vCenter servers.

-Infrastructure assets support mapping and profile definitions that allow flexibility and control in your blueprints and deployments.
-Image and flavor mappings define available deployment sizing and operating system specification for a particular cloud account/region.
+You'll also define infrastructure mappings and profiles to support flexibility and control in your blueprints and deployments.
+Image and flavor mappings define possible deployment sizing and operating system specification for a particular cloud account/region.
 Network and storage profiles control how network and storage elements can be used in mapped blueprint deployments.

-More advanced infrastructure options allow you to onboard existing virtual machines, integrate with applications such as Puppet and vRealize Orchestrator, define and manage your tagging strategy, monitor activities, and manage your infrastructure assets.
+More advanced infrastructure options allow you to onboard virtual machines that were data-collected from cloud accounts that contained existing machines, integrate with applications such as Puppet and vRealize Orchestrator, define and manage your tagging strategy, monitor activities, and manage various infrastructure assets.